amooose/Balloon-Hider-Runelite/README.md

 # Balloon Hider
-Hides the massive Hot Air Balloon, with an option to hide the basket as well.
+Hides all the massive Hot Air Balloons, with an option to hide the basket as well.
-Supports removal in the extended map region as well, so you'll never see this eyesore.
+Supports removal in the extended map region too, so you'll never see these eyesores.